A BRIGHTER FUTURE FOR ALEX

 When Alex Rodriguez was 8 years old, he began experiencing numbness in his right hand, particularly when trying to grip a pencil.
 Alex’s mother, Lisi Guerrier, first assumed that her budding student was simply trying to dodge his homework.
 She was completely unprepared for a Broward neurologist’s diagnosis: Alex had a tumor in the left lobe of his brain, perilously close to the area that controlled his motor movement.

 For several years, doctors in Hollywood near the family’s home monitored the benign tumor.
 They recommended against surgical removal due to concerns that the procedure would impair Alex’s motor ability.
 So the family waited.
 Alex, a straight A student, was put on medication to control seizures associated with the tumor.

-Having heard about the world-renowned team at Miami Children’s Brain Institute
+Having heard about the world-renowned team at Nicklaus Children's Brain Institute

 , Ms. Guerrier brought Alex to see neurosurgeon Dr. David Sandberg in July 2006.
 “He was the first doctor we’d spoken to who was confident he could

 remove the tumor without impacting Alex’s motor skills,” she said.
 “He assured us he would not do anything that would leave Alex in a worse situation.
 But he felt surgery would make it possible for him to live a completely normal life.
 “Without the procedure, it was unlikely that Alex would ever be able to drive a car because he was prone to break-through seizures even while on his medication.”